Topological Superconductivity from Unconventional Band Degeneracy with Conventional Pairing: Discussion

-\textit{Discussion and conclusion.} We discuss the effects of the symmetry breaking perturbations\cite{footnote3}, which may arise from tilting the magnetization off the $z$ direction in Fig.\ref{fig2}(c) and Fig.\ref{fig3}(a), on the above TSC states.
+We discuss the effects of the symmetry breaking perturbations \cite{footnote3}, which may arise from tilting the magnetization off the $z$ direction in Fig.~\ref{fig3}(a) and Fig.~\ref{fig4}(a), on the above TSC states.
 Obviously, the vortex bound Majorana modes are sensitive to the $\{ S_{4z} | {\bf 0} \}$ breaking perturbations and will gap out immediately.
 However, the Majorana edge and corner modes can persist against the perturbations.
 The chiral TSC state is robust as long as the bulk energy gap is not closed.
-For the second-order TSC state, perturbations breaking $\{ M_y | {\bf 0} \} \mathcal{T}$ gap out the helical Majorana mode on the $(10)$ edge and break the $\mathcal{Z}$ classification of the corner Majorana modes to a $\mathcal{Z}_2$ one.
-Nevertheless, the corner Majorana modes remain robust due to a $S_{4z}$ protected filling anomaly, or due to the boundary obstruction\cite{PhysRevX.10.041014}.
+For the second-order TSC state, perturbations breaking $\{ M_y | {\bf 0} \} \mathcal{T}$ gap out the helical Majorana mode on the $(10)$ edge and break the $\mathbbm{Z}$ classification of the corner Majorana modes to a $\mathbbm{Z}_2$ one.
+Nevertheless, the corner Majorana modes can be more robust due to a $S_{4z}$ protected filling anomaly, or due to the boundary obstruction \cite{PhysRevX.10.041014,wong2023higher}.

 In the proposal, the FM order can be replaced by an external magnetic field.
 More difficult is to construct the antiferromagnetic heterostructures, which require well-matched lattices between the magnetic layer and the layer offering the band degeneracy.
-A possible candidate is the heterostructure between the antiferromagnetism $A$Co$_2$As$_2$ ($A =$ Ca, Ba, Sr) and the iron-based superconductors, whose lattice constants are similar\cite{RevModPhys.87.855, PhysRevB.98.115128}.
+A possible candidate is the heterostructure between the antiferromagnetism $A$Co$_2$As$_2$ ($A =$ Ca, Ba, Sr) and the iron-based superconductors, whose lattice constants are similar \cite{RevModPhys.87.855, PhysRevB.98.115128}.
 A more feasible scheme lies in the magnetic materials.
-For example, in Eu$_{1-x}$La$_x$FeAs$_2$\cite{EuFeAs2} and Sr$_2$VO$_{3-\delta}$FeAs\cite{PhysRevB.105.214505}, magnetic layers exist next to the superconducting FeAs layer; and in Ba$_{1-x}$Na$_x$Fe$_2$As$_2$\cite{BaNaFeAs} and Ba$_{1-x}$K$_x$Fe$_2$As$_2$\cite{BaKFeAs}, a tetragonal AFM phase may coexist with the superconductivity.
-By methods of doping or gating, one may tune the chemical potential in the iron based superconductors near the 4-fold band degeneracy and topological superconductivity can be possibly realized.
-We use the genuine bands of the iron-based superconductors to simulate the topological superconductivity in the SM.
+For example, in Eu$_{1-x}$La$_x$FeAs$_2$ \cite{EuFeAs2} and Sr$_2$VO$_{3-\delta}$FeAs \cite{PhysRevB.105.214505}, magnetic layers exist next to the superconducting FeAs layer; and in Ba$_{1-x}$Na$_x$Fe$_2$As$_2$ \cite{BaNaFeAs} and Ba$_{1-x}$K$_x$Fe$_2$As$_2$ \cite{BaKFeAs}, a tetragonal AFM phase may coexist with the superconductivity.
+By methods of doping or gating, one may tune the chemical potential in the iron based superconductors near the fourfold band degeneracy and topological superconductivity can be possibly realized.
+We use the genuine bands of the iron-based superconductors to simulate the topological superconductivity in the Supplementary Note 9.